-Rajnath Singh likely to make statement in Parliament over India-China standoff on Tuesday
+Rajnath Singh likely to make statement in Parliament today over India-China standoff

 New Delhi, Sep 14: Defence Minister Rajnath Singh is likely to make a statement in Parliament on Tuesday on the continuing standoff between Indian and Chinese troops along the LAC in eastern Ladakh, Parliamentary sources said.